 The maladjusted product of a war muddled mating between an Irish Roman Catholic mother of farming stock and a widely travelled British army major 14 years her senior, I spent my childhood tiptoeing through broken glass.
 Top of my class in the Intelligence Tests fashionable at the time, I came bottom in everything else except metalwork, woodwork and art.
-From time to time my despairing parents sent me to various Roman Catholic boarding schools both in Britain and Ireland, granting me a unique insight into the working of church institutions and the impact that religious instruction can have on the minds of followers.
+From time to time my despairing parents sent me to various Roman Catholic boarding schools both in Britain and Ireland.
+From age seven I served as choirboy and alterboy in churches, oratories and catherals, granting me a special insight into the working of church institutions.

 I have always been fascinated by technical devices.
 My early career was spent as a mechanical engineer of the Old School.
 I say ‘Old School’ because I won an Indentured Apprenticeship and progressed by the traditional route via the tool-room and drawing office, becoming qualified and eventually going freelance.
 In 1979 I launched a new business building access control systems.